Someone-1234-sudo/A-simple-play/README.md

 to moves the player P with up, down, right and left keys.
 In the second, you must digit a letter (w, a, s, d) to move or q to exit.

 These files are programmed in python

+  The repository has a .html file too, and you can acess the play in the navigator: https://someone-1234-sudo.github.io/A-simple-play/